RishabhTayal/RTFacebookAlbum/README.md

 In AppDelegate Add

     -(BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
     {
         return [FBAppCall handleOpenURL:url sourceApplication:sourceApplication];
     }

-- (void)applicationDidBecomeActive:(UIApplication *)application
+    -(void)applicationDidBecomeActive:(UIApplication *)application
     {
     [FBAppCall handleDidBecomeActive];
     // Restart any tasks that were paused (or not yet started) while the application was inactive.
 If the application was    previously in the background, optionally refresh the user interface.
     }

 ## Author

 Rishabh Tayal, rtayal11@gmail.com